paulosilva159/tvmaze_shows/README.md

   * Series they have participated in, with a link to the series details.
 * Allow the user to set a PIN number to secure the application and prevent unauthorized users
+* For supported phones, the user must be able to choose if they want to enable fingerprint authentication to avoid typing the PIN number while opening the app